• Europe

 Isabella Hermann is also Artistic Director of the Berlin Sci-Fi Filmfest. ost recently, she worked as scientific coordinator of an interdisciplinary research project on AI and human responsibility at the Berlin-Brandenburg Academy of Sciences and Humanities and as programme director of the Present Futures Forum at the Technical University Berlin.
 She has been a member of the board of the Stiftung Zukunft Berlin since December 2021.

-On the core topic of European sovereignty with Martin C. Wolff
+On the core topic of European sovereignty with Dr. phil.
+Martin C. Wolff

 Foundation Metaverse Europe Position Paper on Metaverse and European Sovereignty by Dr. phil.
 Martin C. Wolff